 4. Hitchhike – Free

-If hitchhiking isn’t for you and you would prefer to rent a car then check out Michelle’s excellent Self-Drive guide.
+If hitchhiking isn’t for you, and you would prefer to rent a car, then check out this excellent self-drive guide.

 See the lush green tea fields and learn how tea is made.
-There are also many flavours of tea that you can try for free.
+There are many flavours of tea that you can try for free.
 Should you like any, they’re available to buy in the shop.

-Get there – From the Intercity bus terminal (North of the island) take bus 755 and get off at the O’Sulloc Tea Museum stop.
-Bus costs 2,800 won.
+Get there: From the Intercity bus terminal (North of the island) take bus 755 and get off at the O’Sulloc tea museum stop.
+The bus costs 2,800 Won $2.40).

 In the mood for a hike?
 Hike up the mountain for panoramic views of the ocean road.

-Get there – Hitchhike from Jusangjeolli Cliff.
-When you leave the cliff area, walk through the car park and to the top of the one road that leads out onto the main road.
+Get there: Hitchhike from Jusangjeolli Cliff.
+When you leave the cliff area, walk through the car park and then to the top of the road that leads out onto the main road.
 Take a left at the top and hitch a ride from there.

 Get there – Hitchhike from Cheonjeyeon Falls.
 Walk through the car park and out onto the main road and turn right.
 Hitch your ride from a few hundred meters up the road (outside of the supermarket) because the road is bendy and you need to give the car a safe space to pull over for you.

-Get there – Hitchhike from Cheonjeyeon Falls.
+Get there: Hitchhike from Cheonjeyeon Falls.
 Walk left out of the car park and then take the first right.
 You can try to hitchhike from here, but we didn’t have much luck.
-We needed to walk 1km to where the road splits and take a right (it is well signposted).
+We needed to walk 1 km to where the road splits and take a right.
 We managed to get a ride here because the road leads straight to Jeongbang Waterfall.

 From the last waterfall, walk to the bus stop and take a bus back to your accommodation.
-The bus costs 2,800 won.
-Note: Day 1 is a very long day.
-We left the intercity bus terminal at 10.20am and did not arrive back until 8.00pm.
+The bus costs 2,800 Won ($2.42).
+Day 1 is very long!
+We left the intercity bus terminal at 10:20 am and did not arrive back until 8:00 pm.